England Fans Urged Not To Fly To Rome For Euro 2020 Quarter-final - UrduPoint

 But instead the tickets will go on general sale for what will be England's only game of the tournament away from Wembley.

+"I am clear and unequivocal -- the English fans will not be able to come to Italy to watch the match at the Olimpico against Ukraine on July 3," Andrea Costa, the Italian government's undersecretary for health, told Radio Kiss Kiss Napoli on Wednesday.

-The FA said it was working with European football's governing body UEFA and the British embassy in Rome to "facilitate" ticket sales to England fans resident in Italy.
+"There are five days of quarantine, the rule must be respected.
+We cannot take risks.
+If an English fan leaves today, he won't see the game.
+Same for those who left yesterday."
+The English Football Association said it was working with European football's governing body UEFA and the British embassy in Rome to "facilitate" ticket sales to England fans resident in Italy.

+But the embassy said in a statement to AFP that it was not selling or distributing tickets for the match.

 British government advice is that fans should not travel to Italy, an "amber list" country requiring 10 days of self-isolation upon return.